Random Toric Surfaces and a Threshold for Smoothness: Further Directions

 For the first statement in this conjecture, it suffices to show that $S_k$ is of positive density.
-Note that all we have is that $S_{\geq k}$ has positive density.
+Notice that all we have is that $S_{\geq k}$ has positive density.
 Given this, the proof of the conjecture would proceed exactly as the proof of the dense case of statement 2 of Theorem~\ref{mainresult}.

-For the second statement in this conjecture, a different technique to count singularities of a particular index is required, since we currently have no obvious way of doing this for cones that aren't just a simple blowdowns of a single ray relative to $\Sigma_h$.
+For the second statement in this conjecture, a different technique to count singularities of a particular index is required, since we currently have no obvious way of doing this for cones that don't come from simply removing a single ray from $\Sigma_h$.

 Also, there's no reason to believe that we can extend the first statement to cover the second case, since we expect that with so few cones in the sparse case, we would at times fail to have any singularities of any particular index.
 In particular, the number of fixed points for $1-q\prec 1/h$ grows slower than linearly, and we expect that the number of possible singularity indexes to grow linearly, so in general a fan would fail to achieve most of the possible singularity indexes.